-- The parties cannot waive the right to a live hearing. - The institution may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - The University will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation. - If a party does not submit to cross-examination, the Decision-Maker cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a "statement" by that party. - The decision-maker cannot draw an inference about the determination regarding responsibility based solely on a party's absence from the live hearing or refusal to answer cross examination or other questions.
+- The parties cannot waive the right to a live hearing. - The institution may still proceed with the live hearing in the absence of a party and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - UP will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation. - If a party does not submit to cross-examination, the Decision-Makers cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a "statement" by that party. - The Decision-makers cannot draw an inference about the determination regarding responsibility based solely on a party's absence from the live hearing or refusal to answer cross examination or other questions.

-The Decision-maker
+The Decision-makers

-- The hearing body will consist of a single Decision-Maker. - The Decision-Maker will also not have served as the Title IX Coordinator, Title IX investigator, or Process Support Person to any party in the case, nor may the Decision-Maker serve on the appeals body in the case. - The Decision-Maker will not have a conflict of interest or bias in favor of or against complainants or respondents generally, or in favor or against the parties to the particular case. - The Decision-Maker will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for complainants, and any technology to be used at the hearing.
+- The hearing body will consist of 2-3 Decision-makers. - The Decision-makers will also not have served as the Title IX Coordinator, Title IX investigator, or Advisor to any party in the case, nor may the Decision-makers serve on the appeals body in the case. - The Decision-makers will not have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the parties to the particular case. - The Decision-makers will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for complainants, and any technology to be used at the hearing.